Experiences of British Restaurants 1940s UK

 Tony Woods

-In Hampstead in the early years of the Second World War, I remember having whale meat in the local British Restaurant.
+In Hampstead in the early years of the war, I remember having whale meat in our local British Restaurant.
 That's what my mother told me it was.
-I seem to remember that it was light in colour and tasted a bit like pork.
+It was light in colour and tasted a bit like pork.

-I went to the British Restaurant in Edgware once but all I remember was the very runny custard.
+All I remember of the British Restaurant in Edgware was the extremely runny custard.

 Christine Tolton